21in7/tos-api/API_DOCUMENTATION.md

-# Tavern of Soul API Documentation
+# Gihyeon of Soul API Documentation

 ## Overview
-The Tavern of Soul API is a comprehensive REST API service that provides game data management for the Tavern of Soul game.
+The Gihyeon of Soul API is a comprehensive REST API service that provides game data management for the Tree of Savior game.
 This API offers endpoints for managing jobs, items, monsters, skills, attributes, buffs, maps, and more.

 ## Language Support
 This API supports multiple languages through different base URLs: